Public Media’s Role in Emergency Services

-Locally owned and operated public media stations are innovators and matchless partners to public safety officials, working with law enforcement, schools, businesses and others to provide real-time support in times of crisis.
-Since September 11, 2001, CPB has invested in building local station capacity to assist emergency service providers.
-Currently in many states and local communities, public media stations’ digital and broadcast infrastructure provides the backbone for emergency alert, public safety, first responder, and homeland security services.
+Locally owned and operated public media stations are innovators and trusted partners to public safety officials, working with law enforcement, schools, businesses, and others to provide real-time support in times of crisis.
+In addition to keeping the public informed with broadcast updates during emergencies, many public media stations also assist first responders.

-Through unique partnerships, public media stations customize their use of their infrastructure to support public safety in a variety of critical ways.
-Examples include equipping police cars with school blueprints when a crisis arises, providing access to 24/7 camera feeds for public safety challenges, connecting public safety agencies in real time and much more.
+Through unique partnerships and collaborations, public media stations customize their use of their infrastructure to support public safety in a variety of critical ways.
+Examples include equipping police cars with school blueprints when a crisis arises, providing access to 24/7 camera feeds for public safety challenges, and connecting public safety agencies in real time.
 Many stations serve as their states’ primary Emergency Alert Service (“EAS”) hub for weather and AMBER alerts.
 Local public television and radio stations also send emergency alert text messages through broadcast equipment to cell phone subscribers, reaching citizens wherever they are, even when the power is out.

 Life-saving services that stations offer include:

 - Alabama Public Television’s (APT) microwave system serves as the backbone of Alabama’s Emergency Alert System, distributing national, state and local emergency broadcast signals to all radio and television broadcasters throughout the state.
-APT is also the hub for Alabama’s Amber Alert system to track missing children.
+APT is also the hub for the state’s Amber Alert system to track missing children.

 - Vegas PBS provides a full range of Emergency Alert Services including severe weather and civil alerts.
 It broadcasts geo-targeted alerts on behalf of the Department of Homeland Security’s Personal Localized Alerting Network (PLAN) system, which provides instant message style warnings to wireless providers and their subscribers.
 PLAN sends emergency alerts only to mobile devices located within the affected areas.

-During and after devastating floods of 2016, Louisiana Public Broadcasting not only provided critical information and valuable resources on air and in its website but also functioned as a distribution center for much needed supplies, clothing, toys, and other donations from public broadcasting stations and their employees across the country.
-LPB raised relief funds for critically damaged and relocated schools through Education and Recovery: LPB Gives Back, a special one and a half-hour program focusing on the needs of the affected schools.
+- During and after devastating floods of 2016, Louisiana Public Broadcasting not only provided critical information and valuable resources on air and in its website but also functioned as a distribution center for much needed supplies, clothing, toys, and other donations from public broadcasting stations and their employees across the country.
+LPB raised relief funds for critically damaged and relocated schools through Education and Recovery: LPB Gives Back, a 90-minute special focusing on the needs of the affected schools.
 LPB employees set up Reading Corners in the evacuation shelters with books and toys for children driven from their homes.

-Through a CPB grant to NPR, six California public radio stations (Capitol Public Radio, KCBX, KCRW, KQED, KPCC and KPBS) participated in the Great California ShakeOut earthquake preparedness drill sending text/image metadata in addition to live over-the-air broadcasts.
-In emergency situations, these stations can now present emergency alert information on mobile devices and other digital platforms such as HD radios, ‘connected car’ devices, Radio Data System displays, and online audio streaming.
+- Through a CPB grant to NPR, six California public radio stations (Capitol Public Radio, KCBX, KCRW, KQED, KPCC and KPBS) participated in the Great California ShakeOut earthquake preparedness drill sending text/image metadata in addition to live over-the-air broadcasts.
+In emergency situations, these stations can now present emergency alert information on mobile devices and other digital platforms such as HD radios, ”connected car” devices, Radio Data System displays, and online audio streaming.
+Through another CPB grant, NPR is providing up to 30 more public radio stations in 10 Midwest, South Central and Gulf Coast states with the hardware and software to connect with the metadata platform to give them the same capabilities.

 - Maine Public Broadcasting Network makes its statewide system spectrum available to federal and state authorities to communicate with first responders and the media in the event of an emergency.
 The closed communication system is designed to work even when internet connections are down and the power is out.